 Results – Windows 10 Deployment

 On Target Computers, depends on deployment settings.
-Press F12 key to continue the PXE boot process.
+Press the F12 key to continue the PXE boot process.
 Windows PE starts, and then the Task Sequence Wizard starts.
 You will be presented with the Welcome to the Task Sequence Wizard.
-If media is password protected, provide password.
+If media is password protected, provide a password.
 Click Next.

 Complete the Task Sequence Wizard by selecting deployed task sequence.
 Click Next.

-Sign in to device with your domain or local credentials.
+Sign in to the device with your domain or local credentials.
 Check the Windows Version, Installed Windows 10 2004 successfully.

 Troubleshooting – Windows 10 2004 Using SCCM